- Author: Caperfin

 When experienced players Shaman tank and put in the effort, it shines tenfold.
 Shamans can fully tank 5mans, 10mans, off-tank & main-tank raids.
 But, this is reliant on personal and guild experience.
 Our overall defensive statistics won’t reach a warrior’s.
 However, it isn’t necessary to do so, to tank.

-You’ll be staring at your character for a long time.
-So, consider your character’s appearance as a key factor as it may entice you to play more.
-All races have assets but they’re minor compared to other aspects.
-There is no wrong race.
-See to learn more about race options.
+You’ll be staring at your character for a while.
+Consider a character’s appearance as a factor as it may entice you to play more.
+Racial benefits are minor compared to other aspects.
+See to learn more.

-Get a threat tracker addon, ex: ThreatClassic2.
 Items reduce threat, ex: Fetish of the Sand Reaver.
-Mage have: Burning Soul.
+Mage: Burning Soul.
 Shaman: Tranquil Air Totem.
-Rogue and Hunter wipe threat w/Vanish & Feign Death and so can Flask of Petrification.
-Items prevent aggro: Limited Invulnerability Potion & redirect Aggro: Masterwork Target Dummy.
-Classes within 30-40 yards won’t Aggro t’ill they pass the threat level of the mob’s target by 30% for melee it’s 10%. (see more)
+Rogue and Hunter wipe threat w/ Vanish & Feign Death and so can Flask of Petrification.
+Items prevent aggro: Limited Invulnerability Potion & redirect aggro Masterwork Target Dummy.
+Classes at 30-40 yards compared to melee must deal more damage to aggro. ()

-Combat: For raids, use Nat Pagle’s Broken Reel to assure the first few Earth Shocks hit.
+3. Combat: For raids, use Nat Pagle’s Broken Reel to assure the first few Earth Shocks hit.
 In a fight, use relevant ranks of Earth Shock that suits your mana & threat.
 Stormstrike can’t be downranked but is also used in similar cases.
 If Lightning Shield expires, cast it.
-If death is imminent, equip a defensive weapon, ex: Spineshatter w/ Enchant Weapon – Agility & Rockbiter Weapon, use Masterwork Target Dummy (taunts boss), use Juju Escape, possibly Major Rejuvenation Potion & Major Healthstone.
+If you suddenly might die, equip a defensive weapon, ex: Spineshatter w/ Enchant Weapon – Agility & Rockbiter Weapon, use Masterwork Target Dummy (taunts boss), use Juju Escape, possibly Major Healthstone & Major Rejuvenation Potion (see ).

-Many actions can further solidify AoE cases, ex: Oil of Immolation, Thorns, Force Reactive Disk, etc… (see ) It’s crucial to switch and attack another target ever so often.
-In combat, items & spells giving health or mana deal 50% threat divided by each mob.
-Items also help until a decent amount of threat is gained on all mobs, ex: Masterwork Target Dummy.
+Actions can solidify AoE cases, ex: Oil of Immolation, Force Reactive Disk, Thorns, etc… Tabbing & attacking mobs also helps. (see ) In combat, items & spells giving health or mana deal 50% threat divided by each mob.